Pelipoika/The-unfinished-and-abandoned/README.md

 # The-unfinished-and-abandoned
-Contains some of my SourceMod 1.7 projects
+Contains some of my SourceMod 1.7 projects/experiements/tests, old and new